copremesis/api_braintree/api.md

 In a kitchen a gem would essentially be prep work before the chef begins to cook.

-If I were going to make gumbo, one essential time consuming ingredient would be the *Roux* If the cook were to *always* prepare the roux for each dish this could add complexity and time when preparing a cup of soup.
+If I were going to make gumbo, one essential time consuming ingredient would be the *Roux*.
+If the cook were to *always* prepare the roux for each dish this could add complexity and time when preparing a single dish.

 Instead restaurants have workers prepare these essential building blocks so that the line cooks/chefs can quickly prepare dishes for their consumers.